 A skilled computer crimes attorney is well aware of the seriousness of charges relating to possession of child porn on a computer.
 These can lead to severe punishments even for a first-time offender.

-When you do, you'll get a legal review of your case that is free and completely confidential, and for which you have no obligation.
+When you do, you'll get a legal review of your case that is completely confidential, and for which you have no obligation.
 Then, you'll be advised of your best course of action to defend charges of illegal viewing on the Internet.

 Neal Davis has helped many clients get their charges reduced or even dismissed before trial, and he may be able to help you, too.